souvik850/souvik850/README.md

-Project Description: This is Microservice project with GraphQL, Node JS Express and MongoDB Atlas.
+**Project Description:** This is Microservice project with GraphQL, Node JS Express and MongoDB Atlas.
 Customer crude operations are done in this project.
 Project is hosted in heroku.
 API URL: https://insync-api-commerce.herokuapp.com/graphql
-Step 1: run npm install after downloading the project.
+In case of local environment, the URL is localhost:4000/graphql Step 1: run npm install after downloading the project.
 Step2: then run the command npm run start